maoberlehner/markus-oberlehner-net/content/blog/css-bem-and-context.md

 date = "2017-02-18T10:09:05+02:00"
-title = "CSS, BEM and Context" description = "Read about how you can use BEM mixes and modifiers to handle the styling of a block in the context of another block or to use multiple blocks on the same element." intro = "The recent days there was some talk about one of my favorite CSS architecture topics: styling things in the context of other things.
+title = "CSS, BEM and Context" description = "Read about how you can use BEM mixes and modifiers to handle the styling of a block in the context of another block or to use multiple blocks on the same element." intro = "One of my favorite CSS architecture topics has been discussed over the last few days: styling things in the context of other things.
 It all started with a tweet from Dave Rupert.
 He asked whether the style..." draft = false categories = ["Development"] tags = ["CSS Architecture", "BEM", "Front-End Architecture"]
 +++

-The recent days there was some talk about one of my favorite CSS architecture topics: styling things in the context of other things.
+One of my favorite CSS architecture topics has been discussed over the last few days: styling things in the context of other things.

 It all started with [a tweet from Dave Rupert](https://twitter.com/davatron5000/status/829091851651149824).
 He asked whether the style `.some-context .thing {}` belongs into `thing.css` or `some-context.css`.
 [Harry Roberts weighed in](https://twitter.com/csswizardry/status/829124651288780801) saying the style should be put in `thing.css`.